-NCR is one of eight entities that have been formally notified by governmental and other entities (such as local Native American tribes) that they are PRPs for environmental claims under CERCLA and other statutes arising out of the presence of polychlorinated biphenyls (PCBs) in sediments in the lower Fox River and in the Bay of Green Bay, in Wisconsin.
-NCR was identified as a PRP because of alleged PCB discharges from two carbonless copy paper manufacturing facilities it previously owned, which are located along the Fox River.
+NCR is one of eight entities that have been formally notified by governmental and other entities (such as local Native American tribes) that they are PRPs for environmental claims under CERCLA and other statutes arising out of the presence of polychlorinated biphenyls (PCBs) in sediments in the lower Fox River and in the Bay of Green Bay in Wisconsin.
+NCR was identified as a PRP because of alleged PCB discharges from two carbonless copy paper manufacturing facilities it previously owned, which were located along the Fox River.
 Some parties contend that NCR is also responsible for PCB discharges from paper mills owned by other companies because carbonless paper manufactured by NCR was allegedly purchased by those mills as a raw material for their paper making processes.
 NCR sold the facilities in 1978 to Appleton Papers Inc. (API), which has also been identified as a PRP.
 The other Fox River PRPs that received notices are P.H.
 Glatfelter Company, Georgia-Pacific Consumer Products LP (G-P, successor to Fort James Operating Company), WTM I Co. (formerly Wisconsin Tissue Mills, now owned by Chesapeake Corporation), CBC Corporation (formerly Riverside Paper Corporation), U.S. Paper Mills Corp. (owned by Sonoco Products Company), and Menasha Corporation.

-As of March 31, 2008, the reserve for the Fox River matter was approximately \$81 million compared to \$85 million as of December 31, 2007.
-The change in the reserve was due primarily to utilizations for clean-up activities and legal fees.
+As of June 30, 2008, the reserve for the Fox River matter was approximately \$79 million compared to \$85 million as of December 31, 2007.
+The change in the reserve was due primarily to utilizations for payment of clean-up activities and legal fees.
+During the second quarter of 2007, NCR increased its net reserve for the Fox River matter, which resulted in \$7 million in net expense in other income, net in the Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2007.
 NCR regularly re-evaluates the assumptions used in determining the appropriate reserve for the Fox River matter as additional information becomes available and, when warranted, makes appropriate adjustments.